main banner

 The flight began from the airfield at North Pickenham on the evening of May 28th, bound for the Atlantic on a weather observation mission with the operational profile code named 'Epicure'.
 A brief description of this type of mission was given by Bill Young in a letter to author Norman Malayney.
 "The normal programme for such a flight was to fly from base to St. Eval and then head out over the Atlantic on a track of 260 degrees from true north.
 Meteorological observations were to be made at a pressure level of 950 millibars at 14 numbers positions along that track each 50 nautical miles apart.
 950 millibars does not always equate to the same height since sea level pressure and air temperatures vary bit it usually equals roughly 1,800 feet.
 At positions 4, 8, 12 and 14 we would also descend to measure sea level pressure usually from a height of 400 feet as recorded on the radio altimeter.
 Then we would climb quickly to 950 millibars again to make observations at that level.

 This mission however began to go wrong when the No 1 engine had to be feathered around midnight, forcing 2/Lt Lorenz to abandon the mission and return to base on three engines.
-Suddenly engine No. 3 also began to give trouble and that two had to be feathered, so that the propeller blades were rotated edge on to the airflow to reduce draft.
+Suddenly engine No. 3 also began to give trouble and that also had to be feathered, meaning that the propeller blades were rotated edge on to the airflow to reduce draft.
 They flew for two hours on the two remaining engines until the dark shadows of Ireland were made out.
 Knowing that there was high ground, the Captain elected for a ditching and the non flying crew members braced themselves into the radio compartment behind the bomb bay.
 Lt Lorenz and Lt Ketterer successfully brought the stricken bomber to halt in the thankfully calm waters.
 The map below shows the basic layout of key places mentioned in the text.
 The town of Dingle is referred to in its Irish name, Daingean Ui Chuis.

 Having ditched the aircraft, the crew then had to abandon the floating aircraft and take to the two life rafts built into the aircraft's spine.
 This was managed but only to reveal that one of the dingies would not fully inflate.
 Four of the men struggled to shore and raised the alarm with Maurice O'Connor.
 Following the successful rescue of the men in the dinghy, all eight men were given food and shelter at the O'Connor household until the morning.